Cray-HPE/docs-csm/operations/system_management_health/Troubleshoot_Prometheus_Alerts.md

 <a name="highrollbackrate"></a>
 ## PostgresqlHighRollbackRate

-Alerts for PostgresqlHighRollbackRate on spire-postgres pods can be ignored.
+Alerts for PostgresqlHighRollbackRate on spire-postgres and smd-postgres pods can be ignored.
 This is caused by an idle session that requires a timeout.
 This will be fixed in a future release.

 <a name="inactiveslot"></a>